 We already know the 32GB Nexus 7 exists.
 Some guy actually got one by mistake - in Japan.
 We've seen it at online stores in the US, online stores in Europe, and even Canada.
 It is bar-none Google's worst-kept secret ever.

 The rich, laminated oak on an antique writing desk.
 The captivating sheen on a mug of Bolivian coffee.
 The slight give as your hand caresses the supple exterior of an exquisitely-tanned saddle.
 If all these things put you in mind of a new smartphone, then you're a very strange person, and the prime consumer target for the latest flavor of Samsung's Galaxy S III.
 The "Amber Brown" version of the Galaxy S III is now available directly from Verizon, apparently ready to ship.
-It's the same price as the white, blue and black models, at $199/$599 for the contract and non-contract versions respectively, in 16GB capacity only.
 Read More